 \subsection{Accelerator-based experiments}

+Measurements at particle accelerators tackle properties of single interactions in different combinations of particles and nuclei and thus provide valuable constraints on the modeling of fundamental interactions in the evolution of air showers.
+Accelerator-based experiments allow us to measure billions of collisions with a well-defined identical initial state and a fixed collision energy.
+This allows one to compute production cross sections to high accuracy and to measure relatively rare processes.
+On the flip-side, there are only a few beam-beam combinations at discrete energies available, so it is not possible to directly measure all relevant interactions which happen in air showers.
+Theory embedded in event generators will always be needed to inter- and extrapolate from these reference measurements.

-We will focus our discussion primarily on experiments using hadron beams, such as those provided at the LHC and its pre-accelerator the Super Proton Synchrotron (SPS).
-Nevertheless measurements at the Brookhaven Relativistic Heavy Ion Collider (RHIC) and older data from the Tevatron and other accelerators also provide important input by constraining event generators across a wide range of collision energies.
-Note that experiments conducted at lepton-lepton and lepton-hadron colliders, such as LEP and HERA, are also included in the tuning process because they allow us to fix string fragmentation parameters, as discussed \eg in Ref.~\citep{Pierog:2013ria} and the parton distribution functions of hadrons~\cite{Bailey:2020ooq}.
-For further details on tuning see \autoref{sec:astro-tune}.
-Future machines, such as the Electron Ion Collider~\cite{eic} and the planned FCC-ee~\cite{fcc-ee} at CERN, will probe hadrons at new scales.
+In the following, we will mostly focus our discussion on experiments using hadron beams such as the ones provided at the LHC and its pre-accelerator the Super Proton Synchrotron (SPS).
+Nevertheless measurements at the Brookhaven Relativistic Heavy Ion Collider (RHIC) as well as older data from the Tevatron and other accelerators also provide important input by constraining event generators on a broad range of collision energies.
+Note that experiments conducted at lepton-lepton and lepton-hadron colliders such as LEP and HERA are also included in the tuning because they allow fixing string fragmentation parameters \cite{Pierog:2013ria} and the parton distribution functions of hadrons \cite{Bailey:2020ooq}, respectively.
+Future machines such as the Electron Ion Collider~\cite{eic} and the FCC-ee~\cite{fcc-ee} at CERN will probe hadrons at new scales.